Brimmer and May, Chestnut Hill, MA

 - Continuously update all constituent information

-- Maintain alumni emails in Raiser’s Edge and Constant Contact
+- Maintain alumni contact information in Raiser’s Edge and Constant Contact

 - Create templates for Annual Report draft and Annual Report